The 1800 number - 1800 825 955

 If you are experiencing homelessness or worried that you might be soon, you can call 1800 825 955 and to talk to an Initial Assessment and Planning staff member about your situation.

-This call is free except from mobiles.
+This call is free from landlines and from most mobiles (not from some of the smaller mobile providers).
 When you call this number you will be connected to the nearest Homelessness Access Point Service.

 - VincentCare Victoria Glenroy Hub